 Did you know that six out of 10 children in Singapore are not eating any whole grains?
-These findings from the Singrain Study, a nationwide dietary survey of kids in Singapore aged six to 12, were released by Nestlé last week.
+These findings from the Singrain Study, a nationwide dietary survey of kids in Singapore aged six to 12.
 They come as a surprise since breakfast cereals loaded with whole grains are readily available at supermarkets here.

-Whole grains are healthy carbohydrates which supply sugar in the form of glucose which is crucial for many brain functions.
-So that makes whole grains brain foods!
-What other brain foods should you be feeding your child for optimal mental performance, especially during this exam season?
-We asked Mr Louis Yap, Dietitian at Parkway East Hospital, for his views.
+Whole grains are healthy carbohydrates which supply sugar in the form of glucose, which is crucial for many brain functions.
+So yes, that makes whole grains brain foods, and one which you should add to your child’s diet to encourage optimal mental performance.
+What other foods can help your child with brain power, especially during this exam season?
+Louis Yap, a dietitian at Parkway East Hospital, tells us.

 Salmon is rich in omega-3 fatty acids such as EPA and DHA – polyunsaturated fats that play a big role in brain functions and development.
 However, there have been recent concerns that high intake of deep sea fishes like mackerel, tuna, and cod may increase the mercury intake of an individual.
 Limit your child’s intake of salmon to one serving (90g) per week.

 Eggs are loaded with vitamin E, polyunsaturated fats, and choline.
 The last is vital for the creation of memory stem cells which form deep within our brains.
 The more cells we have, the better our memory!
 So start getting junior to enjoy eggs n all its many variations: hard-boiled, half-boiled, scrambled, poached, sunny side up, and more!